danielabar/ollama_chat/README.md

 Type in your message/question in the text area and click Send.

 ## Future Features

-### WIP ChatJob Refactor
-  * does it actually need to convert empty string to line break given the use of marked js?

 ### Maybe related to marked plugin:
   * it removes line breaks, numbered and bullet lists, maybe need to explicitly style these somewhere